cisagov/dotgov-home/pages/management/dns.md

 A Domain Name System (DNS) provider is an internet service that translates your domain name into an IP address.
 This makes it possible for people to access your website by typing in the domain name instead of the website’s IP address.

+### Does the DotGov Program provide DNS services for .gov domains?

+No. We manage the authoritative name servers for the .gov zone, and ensure `.gov` is propagated to the root name servers.
+We don't operate a for-government, managed DNS service.

-Your internet service provider or technical support team will give you DNS name server addresses for your .gov domain such as `ns1.example-name.com` and `ns2.example-name.com`.
+Your internet service provider or technical support team can provide you with DNS name server addresses for your .gov domain, which often take the form of `ns1.example-name.com` and `ns2.example-name.com`.

 ### What are the DNS requirements for .gov domains?